 Another matter of some debate is whether or not ENERGY-STAR certified windows are worth the cost.
 These windows, which have been rated by the Department of Energy and the EPA for high energy performance, represent a savings of anywhere between $27 to $465 per year on your energy costs.
 Generally, if you live in an area with extremely low or high temperatures, you’ll see the most difference in your energy expenses, particularly if you’re replacing outdated single-pane windows.

-Those savings may not be enough to completely earn back the cost of installation; however, when you factor in government incentives, the price is much more competitive.
-The federal government currently offers a tax credit for ENERGY-STAR certified windows, which is worth 10 percent of the cost of the windows, up to $200.
+Those savings may not be enough to completely earn back the cost of installation, but when you factor in government incentives, the price is much more competitive.
+Check the DSIRE, or the Database of State Incentives for Renewables and Efficiency, which lists all existing incentives and policies for renewables and energy efficient products.

 For homes in warmer climates, however, another option is to purchase windows with spectrally selective low-emissivity coatings.
 Argon-filled double-pane windows may help with heating, but they’re less effective at reducing cooling costs.
 Low-e coatings, on the other hand, reflect air conditioning back into a home’s interior and reduce overall solar heat gain by up to 70 percent.
-Low-e glass is definitely more expensive; however, the price has come down in recent years.
-For instance, a standard Low-e window from The Home Depot now costs under $400.
+Low-e glass is more expensive, but the price has come down in recent years.
+For instance, a standard low-e window from the Home Depot now costs under $400.